cs3157-borowski/recitations/recitation_1/git.md

 2. Open whatever interface you configured and go to the command-line and run `git clone <pasted-link>`
 3. If that was successful, you now have a **local repository**.

+Git has the concept of both a *local* and *remote* repository.
+When you ran `git clone`, it took contents of the git repository at the remote server hosted by github.com and copied it down to the local working environment.
+This means that you can navigate the files that were previously hosted only on GitHub as you would any other files.
+Throughout this recitation, we will do most work locally, and then *push* our changes from our local repository to the remote on GitHub.```

+feel free to change this wording but I thnk some clarification on what git clone actually does is helpful here.

 ## Repository Structure
 Git manages multiple copies of repo’s contents: